ballerina-platform/ballerina-lang/language-server/docs/ExtensionnServices.md

     // access and store the parameters
 }
 ```
-Instead of the `WorkspaceManager` this exposes the `WorkspaceManagerProxy`.
+Instead of the `WorkspaceManager`, this exposes the `WorkspaceManagerProxy`.
 The `WorkspaceManagerProxy` will expose both the default `WorkspaceManager` and the `expr` file scheme based workapace manager.

 <a name="ServerCapability"></a>
 ### Server Capability Registration